arpith-jacob/fpga-zuker-accelerator/README.md

 Note:

-Requires addition of interface code at the top level.
+- Requires addition of interface code at the top level.
+- To compute hairpin loops of size > 255 you must regenerate some tables